-Henry Kuttner has a story where a man sells his soul to the devil in exchange for immortality and invulnerability unless he commits suicide.
+In "By These Presents", by Henry Kuttner, a man sells his soul to the devil in exchange for immortality and invulnerability unless he commits suicide.
 The devil, however, takes as security a part of his soul - some part of the subconscious.
 The man, however, fails to achieve happiness, decides it's the taken part which prevents it, and demands the devil return it.
 The devil does.
 The catch is, the part taken was the man's conscience, and the return was followed by a gun to the temple some ten seconds after it was reintegrated.

 The miller in Krabat did one.
 As a price, he has to sacrifice one of his students/apprentices each year - or will lose his soul himself.
 And sometimes at night, the boys will have to do an extra shift - as Krabat finds out, to grind bones and teeth, presumably human ones.